Table of Contents

-Using the -all flag, we can obtain a list of all the systemd units that are loaded or that systemd has tried to load.
+Using the --all flag, you can obtain a list of all the systemd units that are loaded or that systemd has tried to load.
 This output will also show the services that are currently in an inactive, dead, failed state, or that have not been found on the disk of the server.

-While this flag provides the full output of all the units on the server, which systemd loaded into memory, we can use additional flags to further filter the output of list-units.
-One of them would be the –state= flag.
-We can use this flag to further filter the state in the LOAD, ACTIVE, and SUB columns.
+While this flag provides the full output of all the units on the server, which systemd loaded into memory, you can use additional flags to further filter the output of list-units.
+One of them would be the --state= flag.
+You can use this flag to further filter the state in the LOAD, ACTIVE, and SUB columns.

 systemctl list-units --all --state=failed

-Just as we can filter out the units by their state, we can also use the same type to accomplish the same task.
+Just as you can filter out the units by their state, you can also use the same type to accomplish the same task.

 systemctl list-units --all --type=mount